afshinamighi/Courses/basecamp/readme.md

 This collection covers a learning path for Basics of Programming.
 It covers acitivities around topics that are essential to learn basics of programming in Python.

+**Note**: The content is designed based on Facilitated Learning method.
+Facilitated learning is an educational method where the students are encouraged to take more control of their learning process.
+The role of the coach (teacher) is more a learning facilitator, i.e. organising and providing resources to learners.

 ## Overview:

 ### Arch One: